Updated October 4, 2018

-Beginning September 7, 2018, Remember…..Dreams Come True Fireworks Spectacular will run on weekends, which includes Friday – Sunday.
-No end date has been announced for this show.
+Beginning September 7, 2018, Remember…..Dreams Come True Fireworks Spectacular will run on most weekends, which includes Friday – Sunday.
+The end date for this show is 11.4.2018.
 If Disneyland is hosting a Halloween Party during this time, Screams (the Halloween fireworks show) will run instead.

 For many guests, fireworks are an essential part of the Disneyland experience.
 I’m happy to help you find the best way to enjoy this show.

 Follow me for everything you need to know about fireworks at Disneyland.

 In this article

 Where to Watch the Show from Inside Disneyland

 You have four ideal locations to watch the fireworks show.
 They are:

 I’ve shared my thoughts on each of these locations here:

 The fireworks show will run nightly at 9:30pm.
 There are no dining packages that coordinate with this show, however, I share how to incorporate fireworks into your Fantasmic! dining package plans if it’s running on the same night.